Getting Your Account Created

 Image Owl customer support will request the following information from you:

 - Primary User Name

 - User Name (used for log in)

 If you are signed in as the primary user (owner) you will be able to set notifications for your account.

 Click on the username in the lower left corner of the screen to open the account settings.
 Towards the bottom of the settings the notifications appear.

 You may choose which roles will receive notifications on upcoming calibration expiry dates and which roles get notified for overdue QA schedules.
 Note that users must be associated with a site to receive notifications.

 For each physically separate facility in your institution please provide the site name as you would like it to appear in the software and any initial notes you wish to associate with the site.
 Users with administrative rights may edit the names and notes at any time.

-For more information on editing site information see: Site and Machine Management
+For more information on editing site information see: Manage Sites and Machines

 Please provide the following information for each machine for which you have purchased a subscription: